 Another factor is traveling during a season when a country has multiple festivals or holidays.
 Accommodations can easily double during these times and attractions may sell out.
 If your schedule is flexible, aim to travel during the off-season.

-It’s a good idea to make sure everyone in the family is on the same page about the trip budget before you go.
-Make a budget with everyone to make sure the whole family’s priorities are considered (i.e. the kind of hotel you stay in versus spending money at restaurants every night).
+If you’re looking for family travel on a budget, it’s a good idea to make sure everyone is on the same page about the trip budget before you go.
+Make a budget with everyone to make sure the whole family’s priorities are considered (i.e., the kind of hotel you stay in versus spending money at restaurants every night).

 Plus, don’t spend big before you leave for your trip.
 Save money ahead of time so you can use it while you’re away.
 You may think you need to buy a bunch of new clothing and equipment for your trip, but traveling light is the way to go.
 Plus, no one at your destination has seen you wear that shirt a million times.
 Consider sharing items between family members when you can and consolidate your luggage as well.

 Slow yourself down – after all, this is supposed to be a vacation, right?
 Oftentimes, the faster you travel, the faster you’ll spend.
 Stay in one location longer instead of trying to see everything in one country.